ArcheoHacker1501/trajecta/INSTALL.md

 # Trajecta Installation Guide

 This guide covers prerequisites, build steps, and packaging with NSIS.

-First of all, go to the GitHub page where you downloaded this and go to 'Release'.
-Download the installer (trajecta-x.x.x-exe).

 ## Prerequisites